emmkay1/Loan-Application/README.md

 Employees would interact with the home, loan application, and loan payment pages, while the company responsible for disbursement would interact with the others.

 There is a default interest rate of 323.94% on the loan application.
-During the application process, employees cannot choose their own interest rate.
+During the application process, employees cannot choose their interest rate.
 You can find the interest rate in the [Apply](/src/pages/Apply.js) page.
 Payment Periods can range from six months to ten years in duration.

 ---